slackhq/vscode-hack/syntaxes/README.md

 # Syntax Generation

-This extension uses the Hack language grammar defined in the [Nuclide project](https://github.com/facebook/nuclide).
+This extension uses the Hack language grammar defined in the [atom-ide-hack project](https://github.com/hhvm/atom-ide-hack).

-The source file is located at [https://github.com/facebook/nuclide/blob/master/pkg/nuclide-language-hack/grammars/hack.cson](https://github.com/facebook/nuclide/blob/master/pkg/nuclide-language-hack/grammars/hack.cson).
+The source file is located at [https://github.com/hhvm/atom-ide-hack/blob/master/grammars/hack.cson](https://github.com/hhvm/atom-ide-hack/blob/master/grammars/hack.cson).

 Since it is in CSON format, it has to be converted to JSON before use here.
 A converter is included as a npm dev dependency, and can be run by: